Alessandro Birindelli

-Alessandro Birindelli (/it/; born 12 November 1974) is an Italian former professional footballer who played as a full-back or as a wide midfielder.
-He is the head coach of club Pianese.
+Alessandro Birindelli (/it/; born 12 November 1974) is an Italian professional football coach and a former player who played as a full-back or as a wide midfielder.
+He is the head coach of club Novara.

 Equally at ease on both the left and the right flanks, he was best known for his 11-year spell with Juventus, during which time he won several accolades and appeared in 305 official games in all competitions.

 Club career

 Early years

 Born to Paolo and Erminia Birindelli in Pisa as the second of two children, Birindelli started playing football at the age of eight for the local team of San Frediano (an area of Pisa not far from his boyhood home and the church of the same name).

 A longtime Juventus fan, being an admirer of Michel Platini, he was also influenced by Paolo Maldini's professionalism and sportsmanship, and entered Empoli FC's youth academy, beginning his career as a right winger before moving into defence.
 In 1996, he won the Coppa Italia Serie C, as the team finished second in its group in Serie C1, thus earning Serie B promotion; Empoli followed this with another climb, now to Serie A, after collecting 64 points which trailed only Brescia Calcio's 66.